2024/5

 • YCFC match report

-9. 240914 AFC Fylde (H) W 3-0: With the top 3 all dropping points, City established a 2 point lead at the top of the table
+9. 240914 AFC Fylde (H) W 3-0: With the top 3 all dropping points, City jumped above them all to establish a 2 point lead at the top of the table, the first time City had been table toppers since the covid hit 2019/20 season

 • City captalised on 2 good away wins with 2 home wins against lowly placed opposition inside 4 days, something that has not always been the case